IBM/ibm-spectrum-scale-csi/SNAPSHOTS.md

 Note: Volume size of the source PVC is used as the restore size of snapshot.
 Any volume created from this snapshot must be of the same or larger capacity.

 ### Create Volume from a source Snapshot
 Source snapshot should be in the same namespace as the volume being created.
-Volume capacity should be less than or equal to the source snapshot's restore size.
-Resultant PVC should contain data from snap1.
+Volume capacity should be greater than or equal to the source snapshot's restore size.
+Resultant PVC should contain data from ibm-spectrum-scale-snapshot.

    ```
    apiVersion: v1
    kind: PersistentVolumeClaim
    metadata:
-      name: pvcfrmsnap1
+      name: ibm-spectrum-scale-pvc-from-snap
       namespace: default
    spec:
       accessModes: